6 DAY EVENT: Oct 13 - Oct 18 2019 | Berkeley, California

 The Embodied Consciousness immersion is led by world-renowned somatic facilitators and leaders of applied spiritual wisdom including: Bonnie Bainbridge Cohen, Dr. Scott Lyons, Dr. Michael Bernard Beckwith, Dr. Rae Johnson, Dr. Theresa Silow, Rev. angel Kyodo williams, Tara Judelle, Dr. Judith Blackstone, and Sally Kempton.

+Open to experienced individuals on their path of healing and transformation as well as health and wellness practitioners who work with groups or individuals.
 This immersion invites participants to move beyond the research and theory of consciousness and to step directly into the felt sense of it.

 Join us for a week of movement, meditation, lectures, yoga, and dynamic practices in both group and partner work.
 Throughout this immersion, we will address developmental, socio-cultural, and psychosomatic dynamics that impact our ability to experience wholeness and aliveness throughout our life.
-We will introduce and utilize a range of tools from Body-Mind Centering®, Somatic Experiencing, Focusing Technique, Nondual Tantric Philosophy, Embodied Flow™, Life Visioning Process, Breathwork, Realization Process®, and Hakomi method to attune to our inner landscape and help cultivate self-awareness, agency, resilience, and purpose.
+We will introduce and utilize a range of tools from Body-Mind Centering®, Somatic Experiencing, Focusing Technique, Nondual Tantric Philosophy, Embodied Flow™, Life Visioning Process, Breathwork, Realization Process®, Yoga, and Movement Mediation to attune to our inner landscape and help cultivate self-awareness, agency, resilience, and purpose.
 Ultimately, these embodied practices create and cultivate bridges of interconnection to others, ourselves, the environment, and beyond.